-This topic describes how to use ossimport to migrate data from a third-party storage service (or OSS) to OSS.
+By using ossimport, you can migrate data from local storage, third-party storage, or OSS buckets in any region to OSS buckets in different regions.
+This topic describes how to use ossimport to migrate data from a third-party storage service to OSS.

 - You have activated OSS and created a bucket in the China (Hangzhou) region.

-- You have configured a RAM user and assigned OSS access permissions to the RAM user.
+- You have configured a RAM user and granted OSS access permissions to the RAM user.

 Create a RAM user in the RAM console, authorize the RAM user to access OSS, and save the AccessKey ID and AccessKey secret.
-For more information, see Create and grant permissions to a RAM user.
+For more information, see Create and authorize a RAM user.